Shutendoji (manga)

 In 2002, a remake/sequel titled Gomaden Shutendoji (降魔伝 手天童子, Gōmaden Shutendōji) started being published in the magazine Champion Red, being one of the series that were released in the first issue of the magazine.

 Plot

-Artist and writer Ryuichiro Shiba and his wife Kyoko are visiting a temple in order to make a promise of marriage to their ancestors.
-At that moment, however, two oni appear before them and fight to death, one of them carrying a baby on his mouth.
-After defeating his opponent, the oni gives Ryuichiro and Kyoko the baby and declares he will return for him after 15 years.
-After said period of time, strange events starts happening around the baby, now a teenager named Jiro Shutendo.
+Artist and writer Ryuichiro Shiba and his wife, Kyoko, are visiting a temple to make a promise of marriage to their ancestors.
+At that moment, however, two oni appear before them and fight to death; one of them carrying a baby on his mouth.
+After defeating his opponent, the oni gives Ryuichiro and Kyoko the baby and declares that he will return for him after 15 years.
+After said period of time, strange events start happening around the baby, now a teenager named Jiro Shutendo.

 Characters

 Main characters

 The fifteen-year-old protagonist of the story, he is an oni.

 Jiro's schoolmate and love interest.
+She becomes infatuated with him after he rescues her and a schoolmate from some bullies.
+In terms of characterisation, she fits both the ingenue and damsel in distress archetypes, given that, throughout the narrative, she often ends up naked and captured at the hands of the manga's antagonists.